JUB-Yoush/personal-site/src/routes/blog/honning-innovating.md

 Shmups are also a Dead Genre (my definition being that Large AAA studios no longer make games in that genre.), but In 1998 Shmups weren't dead!
 They were just.. almost dead.

 The Tokyo based game studio Treasure released Radiant Silvergun to Japanese Arcades (Later ported to the Sega Saturn, and modern consoles later).
-They took what they knew worked from the long lineage of existing shmup, and honned the ideas present throughout the genre to create what many consider to be the best shmup ever.
+They took what they knew worked from the long lineage of existing shmups, and honned the ideas present throughout the genre to create what many consider to be the best shmup ever.

 ## a description of radiant silvergun.
 Radiant Silvergun is a big ol juicy game filled with a lot of things.